Lin-Kyi/lin-kyi.github.io/index.md

 * Mitigate emerging challenges to consent (i.e., informing consent guidelines for GenAI data collection, and how power influences consent); and
 * Use insights from my previous threads of research to develop a collective consent framework to benefit users and workers

-My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the _Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, and NOYB_.
+My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the _Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, NOYB_, and the _European Trade Union Institute_.
 My work has also won the _Council of Europe's 2024 Rodotà Award_ for an original and innovative contribution to data protection.

 ## Education